-Once someone has back pain - and the most common area is the lower back - there’s an 80 percent chance they will have back pain again, according to Dr. Moley, who sees patients at the Affiliated Physicians Office in Greenwich and at Hospital for Special Surgery in Manhattan.
+Once someone has back pain - and the most common area is the lower back - there’s an 80 percent chance they will have back pain again, according to Dr. Moley, who sees patients at the HSS Stamford Outpatient Center and at Hospital for Special Surgery in Manhattan.

 Physiatrists are specialists in the nonsurgical treatment of muscle and joint conditions, as well as spinal and sports-related injuries.
 Drs.
 Chen and Moley say back pain is the most common reason for patient visits.
 Indeed, it’s the leading cause of disability in Americans under age 45.
 More than 26 million Americans between the ages of 20-64 experience frequent back pain.

 It often gets worse this time of year, and the doctors point to a number of reasons.
 Stress is a major culprit.
 It tends to make back pain worse, according to Dr. Chen.
 "People think it’s a happy time of year, but it’s also very stressful," she says.

 "People are running around shopping, they’re trying to meet deadlines.
 People are stuck in traffic and they’re in their car longer, which may lead to back and neck pain.
 They’re walking in the mall for hours with heavy packages.
 It can be an emotional and sad time for people who have lost family members.
 All of these factors can lead to back pain or make a minor problem worse."

 Even everyday chores at home can cause problems because there’s so much more to do this time of year.
 "I’ve seen people develop back pain after standing for many hours when cooking for the holidays.
 I’ve treated patients with neck and hand injuries from frantically knitting or crocheting for hours on end to finish a project for the holidays," Dr. Chen says.